chuckstack/chuckstack.github.io/src-ls/stack-faq.md

 The purpose of this page is to answer frequently asked questions (FAQ) about the chuck-stack.

+## Why do we love the chuck-stack?

+- Because we believe it is the most simple solution given the complexities running an organization.
+- Because we drive down the cost of AI to augment your organization.
+- Because we do not need to worry about SQL injection since permissions are managed in the database.
+- Because we minimize the financial and employee commitment needed to run an organization.
+- Because we can focus on hiring good, smart people.

 ## Is chuck-stack really the name of the project?

 Yes and no...
 Naming a project is hard. chuck-stack is a good starting name given that Chuck Boecking has spent the last 25 years immersed in small-to-medium organization ERP, data management, and IT.
 This project started as result of what we believe to be safe, usable, reliable and performant.
 If the community believes there is a better name to represent this project, then we will change the name accordingly.
 That will be a good day!